-The Board recommends a vote FOR the approval of the 2021 Equity Incentive Plan proposal.
+The Board recommends a vote FOR the approval of the 2021 Equity Incentive Plan, as amended and restated.

-SHAREHOLDER PROPOSALS FOR THE 2022 ANNUAL MEETING OF SHAREHOLDERS
+SHAREHOLDER PROPOSALS FOR THE 2025 ANNUAL MEETING OF SHAREHOLDERS

-If a shareholder wishes to present a proposal to be included in our Proxy Statement for the 2022 Annual Meeting of Shareholders, the proponent and the proposal must comply with the proxy proposal submission rules of the SEC.
-One of the requirements is that the proposal be received by the Secretary no later than December 31, 2021.
+If a shareholder wishes to present a proposal to be included in our Proxy Statement for the 2025 Annual Meeting of Shareholders, the proponent and the proposal must comply with the proxy proposal submission rules of the SEC.
+One of the requirements is that the proposal be received by the Secretary no later than January 2, 2025.
 Proposals we receive after that date will not be included in the Proxy Statement.
 We urge shareholders to submit proposals by Certified Mail-Return Receipt Requested.

-A shareholder proposal not included in our proxy statement for the 2022 Annual Meeting of Shareholders will be ineligible for presentation at the 2022 Annual Meeting of Shareholders unless the shareholder gives timely notice of the proposal in writing to the Secretary of Ambarella at the principal executive offices of Ambarella.
-Under our articles of association, in order for a matter to be deemed properly presented by a shareholder, timely notice must be delivered to, or mailed and received by, us not more than one hundred twenty (120) days nor less than ninety (90) days in advance of the one-year anniversary of the date of our proxy statement provided in connection with the previous year's Annual Meeting of shareholders, which dates are December 31, 2021 and January 30, 2022, respectively, for the 2022 Annual Meeting of Shareholders; provided, however, that in the event that we did not hold an Annual Meeting in the prior year or if the date of the Annual Meeting is more than 30 days before or after the anniversary date of the prior year's Annual Meeting, we must receive the shareholder's notice not earlier than the close of business on the 120th day prior to the Annual Meeting and not later than the close of business on the later of 90 days prior to the Annual Meeting and the 10th day after the day we provided such public disclosure of the meeting date.
+A shareholder proposal not included in our proxy statement for the 2025 Annual Meeting of Shareholders will be ineligible for presentation at the 2025 Annual Meeting of Shareholders unless the shareholder gives timely notice of the proposal in writing to the Secretary of Ambarella at the principal executive offices of Ambarella.
+Under our articles of association, in order for a matter to be deemed properly presented by a shareholder, timely notice must be delivered to, or mailed and received by, us not more than one hundred twenty (120) days nor less than ninety (90) days in advance of the one-year anniversary of the date of our proxy statement provided in connection with the previous year's Annual Meeting of shareholders, which dates are January 2, 2025 and February 1, 2025, respectively, for the 2025 Annual Meeting of Shareholders; provided, however, that in the event that we did not hold an Annual Meeting in the prior year or if the date of the Annual Meeting is more than 30 days before or after the anniversary date of the prior year's Annual Meeting, we must receive the shareholder's notice not earlier than the close of business on the 120th day prior to the Annual Meeting and not later than the close of business on the later of 90 days prior to the Annual Meeting and the 10th day after the day we provided such public disclosure of the meeting date.

 The shareholder's notice must set forth, as to each proposed matter, the following: (a) a brief description of the business desired to be brought before the meeting and reasons for conducting such business at the meeting; (b) the name and address, as they appear on our books, of the shareholder proposing such business; (c) the class and number of shares of our securities that are beneficially owned by the shareholder; (d) any material interest of the shareholder in such business; and (e) any other information that is required to be provided by such shareholder pursuant to our articles of association or the proxy proposal submission rules of the SEC.
+Additional requirements relating to shareholder nominations of individuals to stand for election to the Board at our annual meeting of shareholders may be found above in "Information Regarding the Board of Directors and Corporate Governance-Director Nominations."
 The presiding officer of the meeting may refuse to acknowledge any matter not made in compliance with the foregoing procedure.